upasadena/interactive-cyoa-tutorial/CONTRIBUTING.md

 Feel free to include yourself in [the Authors list](./docs/about/index.md) in your pull request, and if your pull request is merged you will be added.

+## Technical Limits
+Cloudflare Pages only supports files up to `26.2 MB` in size.
+If it's above and it's a media file, please compress it.
+Source files shouldn't be above that size to begin with.

 ## Manual of Style
 Please adhere to this style guide when editing the tutorial content.